-A few weeks ago, my husband and I became very convicted when we noticed a slight up-tick in the squabbles between our 2-year-old and 4-year-old.
-We decided to make character development the priority for a change.
-We still taught the traditional subjects, but we made virtues the priority.
+A few weeks ago, my husband and I became very convicted when we noticed a slight uptick in the squabbles between our 2-year-old and 4-year-old.
+We were neglecting the most important subject so we decided to make character development the priority for a change.
+Traditional subjects were still on the lesson plan, but we made virtues the priority.

 We focused the majority of our efforts on Audrey, our 4-year-old.
-We knew if we could break through to her, she would set the tone for Emma, my 2-year-old.
+If we could break through to her, she would set the tone for Emma, my 2-year-old.
 We reminded her that she was the “Big Sister” and told her we expected her to take care of Emma.

 Then we followed through.

 Audrey was immediately punished whenever she mistreated her sister and of course, whenever she was extra kind toward her sister we rewarded her.
 We taught her about love, compassion, honesty, courage and forgiveness.

 We told her that as a leader, she should expect more of herself and bear a greater portion of the burden.
 We gave her several examples, including Christ’s laying His life down for all of us.
 “As an older sister, we expect you to love and protect Emma, just as God loves and protects you,” we told her.

 That conversation took place more than a week ago.
 Then today, something terrible happened – little Emma was stung in the face by a bee.
 Ouch!
 The stinger was stuck in her poor little chin.
 Pretty traumatic for a 2-year-old, but she survived.

 At dinner that night Audrey said the nicest thing I have ever heard.
 What she said reaffirmed all the more, that teaching Godly virtues early is of the utmost importance.
 Right out of the blue, Audrey said to my husband, “Dad, I wish that bee had strung me instead of Emma!”